atolye15/checklist/checklists/daily-crm-reporting-checklist.md

 description: We request the worklog from the team at the end of every day.
 So that, we can follow our performance (man/day) in each project and we call it "CRM".
 Follow the steps for the perfect CRM sharing!
 ---

-- [ ] Write the project name as title that you're working on
+- [ ] Write the project's name that you're working on as title
 If you worked in multiple projects, we expect you to report them separately.

 - [ ] Specify your work log for each project